David Fee: International rugby

 Fee made his international debut in January 2002, at the World Sevens Series tournament in Santiago, Chile.
 In pool play against Brasil, he set an American record scoring five tries in a single game.
 He was also the tournament leader in tries, scoring a total of 13.
 The US beat Canada in the Bowl finals 32–5.
 Fee's early success on the 7's circuit got him attention from the 15's program.

 Fee earned his first 15's cap on June 29, 2002 (Eagle #319) in a World Cup qualifying match against Canada.
 Fee scored his first and second try in 15's in only his third test match on August 10, 2002, in a 35-22 Eagles victory against Chile.
 Over the course of his career, Fee earned 28 caps for the Eagles, scoring nine tries which put him second on the USA career try scoring list (as of 2005).

 Fee served double duty playing for both the 7's and 15's Eagles from 2002 to 2005.

 Fee was the captain of the 7's team from 2004 to 2005.

 Coaching

-Dave now works with Indiana University Men's Rugby as the Director of Rugby and Head Coach for the Sevens program.
+In 2018 Fee was with Indiana University Men's Rugby as the Director of Rugby and Head Coach for the Sevens program.

 Previously, Fee served as head coach of the University of Notre Dame 7's team from 2012 to 2016.

 He is the Backs line coach for the USA High School All American Team and consults with the Youth Olympic Games Sevens program.

+In 2023, Fee was appointed head coach of the Chicago Lions women’s 7s program, leading the team to three USA Club 7s National Championship finals appearances and two national titles (2023, 2025).
+Under his leadership, the program experienced significant expansion in player participation.
+In 2026, he expanded his role within the club to become head coach of the women’s XVs program.